larsgehrke/mt/README.md

 ## Further notes
 Only because the command line interface offers you the ability to change all the parameters, you should be very aware of what you change!
 The command line arguments are just a representation of all parameters used in the code.
 They heavily dependend on the existing data.
 In fact, for now it cannot be guaranteed that all parameter configurations will work well.
 Not all possible configurations were tested yet.
+Note that with model saving enabled and continue training disabled by default, any training progress of the past will be automatically overwritten.

 To get the diagrams from the server to my local machine I did the following on the server after *python test.py*:
 ```